Goa Gospels

 Mandalpatti as seen from distance

-This was late post.
-Like really late.
+Late post.
 Got busy with life.

 Sayantan